shiyis/nlpwshiyi/modules/4e-c4fe-tbip.md

 ```

-# Perform Inference¶
+Perform Inference

-# We perform inference using variational inference with reparameterization gradients.
+We perform inference using variational inference with reparameterization gradients.
 We provide a brief summary below, but encourage readers to refer to the original paper for a more complete overview.

-# It is intractable to evaluate the posterior distribution, so we approximate the posterior with a distribution.
+It is intractable to evaluate the posterior distribution, so we approximate the posterior with a distribution.
 How do we set the values?
 We want to minimize the KL-Divergence between and the posterior, which is equivalent to maximizing the ELBO:

-# We set the variational family to be the mean-field family, meaning the latent variables factorize over documents
+We set the variational family to be the mean-field family, meaning the latent variables factorize over documents, topics ,and authors # :
-# , topics
-# , and authors
-# :

-# We use lognormal factors for the positive variables and Gaussian factors for the real variables:
+We use lognormal factors for the positive variables and Gaussian factors for the real variables:

-# Thus, our goal is to maximize the ELBO with respect to
+Thus, our goal is to maximize the ELBO with respect to .
-# .

 ```python